Faital HF1460 Compression Driver – ES-600 Biradial Measurement Report

 -

 Above about 10 kHz, some modes do persist slightly longer, but at low amplitude, well below the primary harmonic content.
-The carbon fiber dome helps here, but every diaphragm has its limits.

 -